-Most camps offer full-time care for children with special needs, and some have doctors and nurses on staff to provide medical care to campers when necessary.
+Most camps offer full-time care for children with special needs.
+Some have doctors and nurses on staff to provide medical care to campers when necessary.
 However, if you or family members are considering attending a local or distant camp or retreat, talk with your doctor first.

-Organized by college students, Camp Kesem is a weeklong, sleep-away summer camp for children ages 6 to 16 with a parent who has or has had cancer.
+Organized by college students, Camp Kesem is a weeklong, sleep-away summer camp for children with a parent who has or has had cancer.
 The camps are held on college campuses throughout the United States.
 Each of the camps is organized and operated by a group of student leaders.

-Camp Mak-A-Dream is operated by Children's Oncology Camp Foundation.
-It is a medically supervised, cost-free camp for children (ages 6 to 14), teens (ages 15 to 18), and young adults (ages 18 to 40) with cancer.
-Camp Mak-A-Dream also offers a camp for siblings ages 6 to 17 who have a brother or sister with cancer and hosts retreats for adults with cancer.
+Camp Mak-A-Dream is a medically supervised, cost-free camp for children, teens, and young adults with cancer.
+Camp Mak-A-Dream also offers a camp for siblings who have a brother or sister with cancer and hosts retreats for adults with cancer.

-Camp Quality offers a free summer camp and year-round support programs for children with cancer.
-Currently, there are 15 camps established in 11 states.
+Camp Quality serves children with cancer and their families by providing year-round programs, experiences, and companionship, at no cost.
+Currently, there are 15 camps established in 12 states.
 The camps offer exciting activities, a chance to develop new friendships, and opportunities to help children develop courage and emotional strength.
 Some camps also offer these opportunities to siblings.

 Camp Rainbow Gold is a free summer camp for kids with cancer, as well as siblings and families.
 These camps take place in the Sawtooth National Forest near Ketchum, Idaho, and give campers the opportunity to fish, hike, do crafts, and make lasting friendships.
 Camp Rainbow Gold also provides a college scholarship program and a teen support group.

-Camp Rap-A-Hope is a weeklong summer camp for children and teenagers, ages 7 to 17, who have or have had cancer.
+Camp Rap-A-Hope is a weeklong summer camp in Mobile, Alabama for children and teenagers, ages 7 to 17, who have or have had cancer.
 The camp is free and provides opportunities for swimming, kayaking, horseback riding, arts and crafts, and other fun activities.

-Maintained and sponsored by Johns Hopkins Sidney Kimmel Comprehensive Cancer Center's Division of Pediatric Oncology, Camp Sunrise is a weeklong summer camp for children who have been diagnosed with or have survived cancer.
-The camp is divided into two parts.
-The day camp offers children ages 4 to 5 with an opportunity to familiarize themselves with the camping experience without having to spend the night away from their families.
-The residential camp is for campers ages 6 to 18 and provides a traditional overnight camping experience.
+Maintained and sponsored by Johns Hopkins Sidney Kimmel Comprehensive Cancer Center's Division of Pediatric Oncology, Camp Sunrise is a week-long, overnight summer camp held in early August in Maryland, for children who have been diagnosed with or have survived cancer.

 Camp Sunshine offers a variety of free programs throughout the year that give children with cancer who live in or are treated in the state of Georgia the opportunity to enjoy activities like swimming, horseback riding, and arts and crafts and make new friends.
 There are also programs specifically for siblings and parents.

-First Descents offers a number of weekend and weeklong outdoor adventure programs for young adults with cancer and young adult cancer survivors.
+First Descents offers a number of weekend and weeklong outdoor adventure programs for young adults, ages 18-39, with cancer and young adult cancer survivors.
 First Descents' multi-day adventure programs are centered on whitewater kayaking, rock climbing, or surfing and are free of cost to all first-time participants.

-The Hole in the Wall Gang is a camp founded by Paul Newman in 1988 that offers summer programs, family weekend programs, and other opportunities for seriously ill children and their families throughout the Northeast, free of charge.
+The Hole in the Wall Gang, located in Ashford, Connecticut, is a camp founded by Paul Newman in 1988 that offers summer programs, family weekend programs, and other opportunities for seriously ill children and their families throughout the Northeast, free of charge.
 The Hole in the Wall Gang is just one camp offered by the SeriousFun Children's Network.

-The Lighthouse is a weeklong seaside family retreat for children with cancer.
-The program provides a place of hope and renewal to families facing the challenge of cancer and allows them to escape for a week of fun and rejuvenation.
+The Lighthouse is a family retreat for children with cancer.
+The program provides a place of hope and renewal to families facing the challenge of cancer and allows them to have fun and relax.
 Some highlights of the program are family-centered beach games, arts and crafts, parent support groups, and evening activities that include a special night out for the parents.

 Reel Recovery is a fly fishing retreat for men of all ages recovering from all types of cancer.
 It provides an opportunity to receive professional fly fishing instruction, share stories, and make friends.

 River Discovery offers river adventures for survivors of childhood, teen, and adult cancers for free.
-These programs, which last between one and six days, give survivors the chance to kike, swim, raft, paddle board, and kayak while learning about natural history, canyon history, and camping skills.
+These programs, which last between one and 6 days, give survivors the chance to hike, swim, raft, paddle board, and kayak while learning about natural history, canyon history, and camping skills.
 Activities can be customized to accommodate any fitness level and no experience is required.